How to choose a massage table that is right for me?

 Higher End – My Top Picks

 Jorgen Sorensen – Hand Made Ka Huna Massage Tables made by Jorgen Sorensen (Possibly only second hand ones available now, I missed the boat buying a new one, so I feel very lucky to have gotten my hands on a second hand one which has prize position as my home table).
-The pregnancy hole in this massage table which allows pregnant Mumma’s to lie on their front with their bellies suspended in a sling, held safely in a super comfortable position makes the pregnancy massage even more relaxing, nurturing and delicious.
+There is a pregnancy hole in this massage table which allows pregnant Mumma’s to lie on their front with their bellies suspended in a sling, held safely in a super comfortable position makes the pregnancy massage even more relaxing, nurturing and delicious.

 Jorgen and Mette Sorensen arrived on Australian shores 25 years ago with a massage table and a dream (in 1994)., Together they created the Mettes Institue of Bodywork and Personal Development, High Spirit Retreat and Tivoli Retreat.
 On arrival in Australia and beginning to teach Hawaiian Healing Philosophy and Massage, it became clear that excellent quality massage tables were needed for the students to practice the Art of Hawaiian Bodywork and Massage.
 Jorgen provided the solution, with his many years working as an engineer, he was able to design a beautiful, hand crafted piece of furniture that was both stunning and functional.
 Made with love, or Aloha.
 I can highly recommend these tables but after 20 odd years of making them Jorgen has moved onto new exciting adventures.
 Your best bet is to keep an eye out for a second hand one.
 If you are interested in attending one of Mettes Institute courses for Ka Huna Bodywork or Personal Devevlopment, or if you would like to inquire about buying a second hand table, you can connect with Mettes Institute at the following website: